PrAcTiCe40hr/GPT/README.md

 ### Comparative Study Project Descriptions
 - Examine the ability of GPT-like models/products in a selected fields.
 Analyze \& compare their performances.
 Explore their advantages \& limitations.
 Foresee the path to AGI.
+- A potential publication if the report is in a high-quality
 - Any other ideas are welcome